 Lead Generation for Less

 Our customer who used the system at the health fair generated 110 qualified new leads over those 2 days.
-The price of the system varies depending on whether or not you wish to use an iPad you already own, or purchase a new one.
+A portable audiometer’s price varies depending on whether or not you wish to use an iPad you already own or purchase a new one.
 We based our cost-per-lead calculations on a system with all the bells and whistles (iPad included).
 Because it is available for a low monthly subscription fee, we were able to estimate a total cost per lead for this one event of approximately $2.25.
 This customer actually attends 2 events per month, which drives that number down even more.

-For our customer who left the system unattended, 48 people started the test and 38 people completed it.
-25 of those 38 presented with possible hearing lost.
+For our customers who left the system unattended, 48 people started the test, and 38 people completed it.
+25 of those 38 presented with possible hearing loss.
 That is 25 qualified leads in 10 days.
 And in their own words, “we didn’t have to do a thing”!
 Had they used any other marketing tactic, the program could have cost them upwards of $20,000.

 It was a great learning experience for us all.
-Since that time, we’ve tweaked the system slightly to add more customization options, we’ve learned a few more things about optimal kiosk stand configurations, and frankly we’ve helped a few more people generate more leads.
+Since that time, we’ve tweaked the system slightly to add more customization options, we’ve learned a few more things about optimal kiosk stand configurations, and frankly, we’ve helped a few more people generate more leads.
 We’d love to do the same for you.
-Whether you have a well-oiled marketing engine working for your now, or if you really don’t know where to begin, leveraging this kind of technology is a simple, cost-effective, and highly engaging way to generate interest in what you have to offer.
+Whether you have a well-oiled marketing engine working for you now or if you really don’t know where to begin, leveraging this kind of technology is a simple, cost-effective, and highly engaging way to generate interest in what you have to offer.

-If you would like to learn more about our SHOEBOX QuickTest new customer acquisition tool, click here.
+Learn more about our SHOEBOX QuickTest new customer acquisition.
 We’d be happy to tell you more about it, including how you can use it to help grow your business.